-Organic baby formula is a hot topic here; in fact, it’s the single most popular topic of questions you ask.
+Organic baby formula is a hot topic here; in fact, it’s what you guys ask about most!
 I understand—you want to make sure that what you’re feeding your babies and toddlers is the best stuff possible, and there are about a gajillion types of organic baby formula now on the market.
-I’ve reviewed many of them in my Safe Infant Formula Guide, and compared European organic baby formula options from HiPP and Holle.
-But there’s a whole other category of baby formulas that I haven’t really written much about…until now.
+I’ve reviewed many of them in my Safe Infant Formula Guide, but this post is dedicated specifically to goat milk baby formula.

 1) Is goat milk healthier than cow milk?
-What are the benefits of goat milk formula?
+What are the benefits of goat milk baby formula?

 Goat milk can be better, yes.

 In basic nutritional terms, goat milk and cow milk are pretty similar.
 Goat milk tends to be higher in several vitamins and minerals.
 Cow milk is higher in vitamin B12 and has significantly more folic acid than goat milk.